 Delivery alternatives may include self-paced learning, distance modes of learning, online learning, flexible timetabling, face to face, coaching, on and off the job modes.

 Access and equity policies are incorporated into the RTO's operational procedures.
 The organisation prohibits discrimination towards any group or individuals in any form, inclusive of:

-Programs are designed and wherever possible facilities set up to enhance flexibility of delivery in order to maximise the opportunity for access and participation by disadvantaged students.
+Programs are designed and wherever possible facilities set up to enhance the flexibility of delivery in order to maximise the opportunity for access and participation by disadvantaged students.

 Search & Rescue (SAR) Training Australia values your privacy.

 Search & Rescue (SAR) Training Australia abides by the Freedom of Information and Privacy Act and has implemented privacy principles to protect the privacy of student information.

 We will not otherwise disclose information about you unless the disclosure is required or authorised by law or you have consented to our disclosing the information.